nirajp82/AmazonAuroraPostgreSQL/13_Aurora_GlobalDB/07_DR_Managed_RPO.md

 ---

-### Q4: Is Managed RPO suitable for read-heavy workloads?
+### Q4: Is Managed RPO suitable for read‑heavy workloads?

 Yes, but write latency impact must still be tested.